Board of Directors

 Tom Brotherton, Regional Director

-Margaret is responsible for processing CALSTART payroll and maintenance of personnel/payroll files.
+Margaret is responsible for program financial reporting, processing CALSTART payroll and maintenance of personnel/payroll files.
 In addition, Margaret is responsible for administrating company benefits such as insurance, dental, COBRA, and other special benefits offered by CALSTART.

 Michael Ippoliti, Director Clean Transportation Solutions Group